 Elders in nursing homes are predominantly vulnerable because most suffer from several chronic diseases that lead to physical and cognitive functioning limitations and are dependent on others.
 Besides, many are either unable to report abuse or fearful because reporting may lead to retaliation.

 A congressional report disclosed that an examination of nursing home records done over a two-year period showed that nearly 1 in 3 nursing homes were cited for violations that had the potential to cause harm.
 Almost 10% of all nursing homes have violations that caused actual harm or placed the resident in jeopardy of death.

 An independent evaluation of nursing home residents showed that up to 44% of nursing home residents reported that they had been abused at some time in residency.
 Nearly all of those evaluated (95%) had seen another resident neglected.

 Another study conducted by the U.S. General Accountability Office revealed that state regulators are likely to miss abuse signs.
 The GAO found that 70% of state surveys missed significant deficiencies, and 15% missed notice of actual harm or immediate jeopardy of a nursing home resident.
 Due to reports like these, legislatures in all 50 states have passed anti-elder-abuse laws, but nursing home abuse continues to occur.

-The attorneys at Gharibian Law are here to help defend the rights of Elder Abuse victims and hold the abusive or negligent party accountable for any illness you or a loved one may have suffered due to their actions.
+Gharibian Law is one of the best Elder Abuse Attorney in Los Angeles.
+We are here to help defend the rights of Senior Abuse victims and hold the abusive or negligent party accountable for any illness you or a loved one may have suffered due to their actions.
 Contact us at 888-288-0091 or schedule a free consultation now.